sambhavsaxena/sambhavsaxena/README.md

 ### Hey, I'm Sambhav👋

-I'm a 24 year old software engineer, an avid programmer and a linux geek;

-## 💎 Experience

 I like to say that I am a full-stack developer, but I have a broader hands-on experience with backend & cloud platform development, primarily in [NodeJS](https://nodejs.org/) & [Go](https://go.dev/).
 However previously, I have focused on technologies like [TypeScript](https://www.typescriptlang.org/) & [NextJS](https://nextjs.org/) for frontend, [Java](https://www.java.com/) for Android, [Python](https://www.python.org/) for scripting & deployment, etc;

 Following from this, I spent 4 years studying Computer Science & Engineering, specializing on advanced software systems, later on entitled as a Software Engineer at an electronics firm working with industry standard frameworks such as [SystemC / TLM](https://systemc.org/), [CMAKE](https://cmake.org/), customized libraries like SCML, and debugging & performance testing tools like [GDB](https://sourceware.org/gdb/), [Jest](https://jestjs.io/) and [Valgrind](https://valgrind.org/).